vintagegamingsystems/Open-Ride-On/README.md

 # Open-Ride-On

-Kids ride-on eletric cars for children arduino project.
+Ride-on eletric cars arduino project.
 Allows the soft start and soft slowdown of IBT_2 H-bridge using Arduino.
 	Here is a good write up related to the H-Bridge: https://www.hessmer.org/blog/2013/12/28/ibt-2-h-bridge-with-arduino/

 Using an Arduino and an IBT-2 H-bridge you can tune the acceleration and deceleraton of your child's ride on car.